Welcome to the Home Learning Hub

 Incorporating Northgate School Arts College, the Beehive and Sweet Bee.

-Your child will be in one of three learning streams ‘Pathway One’ ‘Pathway Two’ or ‘Pathway Three’.
+When accessing work on the Home Learning Hub Timetable, please note that your child will be in one of three learning streams ‘Pathway One’ ‘Pathway Two’ or ‘Pathway Three’.

 Pathway One/Enhanced Provision: